Ateliers de Constructions Electriques de Charleroi: ACEC, 1904–1970

-After foundation in 1904 the company expanded in the next decade, establishing several new factories including ones for electrical cables, machine and tool making, and large scale machines.
+After its foundation in 1904 the company expanded in the next decade, establishing several new factories including ones for electrical cables, machine and tool making, and large machines.
 In 1914 the company began manufacturing motor vehicles, with an electric transmission system, to the design of Balachowsky & Caire.
 During World War I the factory was stripped of machines by occupying German forces.

-In the interwar period ACEC began to produce vacuum-based electronics, including mercury arc rectifiers – in 1929 mercury-arc rectifiers were installed on Bruxelles tram system replacing rotary converters.
-The company also produced a high-power test installation, capable of producing 2.5GW in short circuit, with currents and voltages of up to 267kA and 250kV.
+Between the wars, ACEC began to produce vacuum-based electronics, including mercury arc rectifiers, which replaced rotary converters on Brussels trams in 1929.
+The company also produced a high-power test installations, capable of producing 2.5GW in short circuit, with currents and voltages of up to 267kA and 250kV.

 In 1939 ACEC began to collaborate with Constructions Electriques de Belgique (CEB), with the two companies rationalising their combined production.

-During the buildup to World War II the factory was commissioned to manufacture 75mm anti-aircraft guns, 47mm antitank guns and other weapons, as well as variable-pitch propellers and parts for Hispano-Suiza aircraft.
-After the outbreak of war preparations were made to relocate the factories – some production was restarted at a Hispano-Suiza factory near Tarbes, France.
+During the build-up to World War II the factory was commissioned to manufacture 75mm anti-aircraft guns, 47mm anti-tank guns and other weapons, as well as variable-pitch propellers and parts for Hispano-Suiza aircraft.
+After the outbreak of war preparations were made to relocate the factories, and some production was restarted at a Hispano-Suiza factory near Tarbes, France.
 The Charleroi plant was initially taken under the control of the German armed forces.
-By 1942 raw materials, and manufactured parts and tools were beginning to become scarce, in 1942/2 workers at the plant began to be commandeered to work in factories in Germany mainly those of AEG, Siemens and Brown-Boveri.
+By 1942 raw materials, manufactured parts and tools were beginning to become scarce, and workers at the plant began to be commandeered to work in factories in Germany, mainly those of AEG, Siemens and Brown-Boveri.

 In 1947 the collaboration with CEB concluded with the two companies merging, forming ACEC Herstal.

 ACEC also acted as a contractor and equipment supplier to the nuclear industry, supplying sensor and handling systems including fuel rod handling, pumps for coolant systems and instrumentation, as well as conventional power plant equipment such as main generators, pumps, control systems, instrumentation and computer systems.
 In 1957, the company entered into a licensing arrangement with Westinghouse relating to PWR reactors.

 In the three decades after World War II the company also expanded into the electronics industry, starting to manufacture products including tape recorders, televisions, and radios.

 The Société Electro Meccanique (SEM) (Ghent) was absorbed in 1960/1.

 In 1970, it became a member of the Westinghouse group.
-Over the next two decades the company was restructured and its various operations sold off; much of the company was acquired by Compagnie Générale d'Electricité (CGE).
+Over the next two decades the company was restructured and its various operations sold off, much of the company being acquired by Compagnie Générale d'Electricité (CGE).